Suchismita1694/covid_analysis/README.md

 where dea.location = 'India'
 order by 2,3
 ```
--- total people vaccinated on India
+-- total people vaccinated in India
 ```
 select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations,
 sum(cast(vac.new_vaccinations as bigint)) over (partition by dea.location order by dea.location, dea.date) as fully_vaccinated,